List of historic properties in Clarkdale, Arizona: Verde Canyon Railroad

 Clark ordered the building of a railroad for his mining operations.
 The Santa Fe Railway owned and operated the branch line from 1912 to 1988.
 The tracks linked the copper smelter at Clarkdale and the copper mines at Jerome to the Santa Fe Railway tracks passing through Drake.

 The Verde Canyon Railroad is a passenger excursion heritage railroad which runs between Clarkdale and Perkinsville.
 Both engines of the Verde Canyon Railroad are FP7 locomotives whose numbers are #1510 and #1512.
-They were built in 1953 in LaGrange, Illinois by the General Motor’s Electro Motive Division.
+They were built in 1953 in LaGrange, Illinois by the General Motors' Electro Motive Division.
 Both engines served the Alaska Railroad for 30 years.
 The historic engines are two of only 18 in existence in the U.S. today.